Lorna Jackson: Death

 In November 2000, as she was being re-elected for her seventh term, Jackson was diagnosed with cancer.
 On April 5, 2002, she succumbed to her battle with cancer, twenty years after first being elected mayor of Vaughan.
 Then MPP Greg Sorbara described her death as a "power vacuum".

 Legacy

 Lorna Jackson Public School and Lorna Jackson Transformer Station are named for the late mayor.
-Additional, the new Vaughan City Hall, which opened in 2011, was dedicated in honour of Jackson's commitment to the city.
+Additionally, the new Vaughan City Hall, which opened in 2011, was dedicated in honour of Jackson's commitment to the city.

-Toronto–York Spadina subway extension (TYSSE) realized Jackson's 1988 campaign call to have the TTC subway extend north towards the 407 corridor.
+Jackson's 1988 campaign to extend the TTC subway into Vaughan was realized in December 2017 when a Line 1 extension was opened to Highway 7 (1 km and an extra station farther north than the future 407 corridor terminus she actually lobbied for) at Vaughan Metropolitan Centre, which was not yet conceived in 1988.